cproctor/bba/content/assignments/dream-toy.md

 Compile your notes to write a report on the interview.
 This report is max 1000 words and should include:

 - Your interview protocol or any other planning you did for the interview
 - A summary of your notes (possibly including photos, video clips, etc.).
-Please highlight nuggets that led to particularly valuable insights.
+- Whatever process documents you generate as you make sense of your observations.
+What nuggets (important insights) emerged? particularly valuable insights.
 - A description of your initial idea(s) for the dream toy.
     - What toy/toolkit did you and the kid converge on?